ChristianMFuchs/ooPython4ehg/README.md

 ## simpleMusic
 Usage of object orientated programming concepts in the context of creation of music inclduinmg also the creation of musical documents.
+Note: The installation of numpy, simpleaudio and drawsvg package is required.